piccassol/solana-pipkit/README.md

     Ok(())
 }
-More examples are available in the examples/ directory:
+Find more examples in the examples/ directory.

-Rent cleaning
-Token burning and closing
-PDA derivation

 License
-This project is licensed under the MIT License.
+Licensed under the MIT License.